Willfarrell523/ConwaySimCopy/README.md

-# ConwaySimCopy
-Conway's Simulation of Life
+# Conway's Simulation of Life

 This is a simulation that has cells evolve through generations.
 Whether or not a cell survives, reproduces, or dies is determined by a set of rules.
 From the wikipedia page: